AkshayKamath12/UCSC-Geolocator/README.md

 5) This should open a new tab in your browser.
 6) Add an image and click upload.

-**View the predicted coordinates in the terminal for the Flask server.**
+**View the predicted coordinates in the terminal for the Flask server or the console window.**